IRA Charitable Rollover Gifts Permanently Extended

 How will the Yellowstone Park Foundation count the gift?
 We will give you full credit for the entire gift amount.

 What are the tax implications to me?

-Does this transfer qualify as my minimum required distribution?
-Once you reach age 70½, you are required to take minimum distributions from your retirement plans each year, according to a federal formula.
+Does this transfer qualify as my required minimum distribution?
+Once you reach age 70½, you are required to take required minimum distributions from your retirement plans each year, according to a federal formula.
 IRA Charitable Rollovers count towards your minimum required distribution from the IRA for the year.

 Can my spouse also make an IRA Charitable Rollover, even if we are married and file jointly?
 Yes, every individual can use the IRA Charitable Rollover for up to $100,000 each year.